Deutsches Turn- und Sportfest 1938

 The ceremony of "handing over" (Bannerüberführung): This new Sports Office standard supplied the occasion to Dr. Wilhelm Frick, the leader of the Breslau event, to make a speech concerning the further Nazification of the NSRL.

 The Deutsches Turn- und Sportfest ('German Gym and Sports Celebration') was the last big sports event organized by the Nationalsozialistischer Reichsbund für Leibesübungen, the Sports governing body of the Third Reich.
 It took place in Breslau (now Wrocław) the most important city of Silesia, now in Poland.
-The venue was staged in July 1938 at the city's Hermann-Göring-Stadion (originally the Silesian Arena, today the site of the Olympic Stadium.)
+The event was staged on 23–31 July 1938 at the city's Hermann-Göring-Stadion (originally the Silesian Arena, today the site of the Olympic Stadium.)

 This highly nationalistic sports event was officially commemorating the 125th anniversary of the historical German Wars of Liberation against Napoleon and the first award of the Iron Cross in the city of Breslau itself in 1813.
 It was staged as a grand patriotic, expansionist occasion, illustrating the clamor for a Greater Germany to the public.
 This event gathered German athletes brought from many different parts of the world, like Argentina, South West Africa, Italy, the US and South Africa.
 It also became a gathering of representatives of German ethnic minorities, mainly from Eastern Europe (Siebenbürgen, Banat) who staged processions dressed in their colorful folkloric costumes, a display of the Nazi Drang nach Osten policies.

 Not only sports competitions and athletes' parades took place, but also numerous military, civil, and folklorical-costume processions in the mains streets of the city of Breslau.